 What do our volunteers do?

 We are indebted to our volunteers who give their service to Citizens Advice Carlisle & Eden.
 We couldn’t carry out the services we offer to people without them.
 They carry out a wide range of roles to support the organisation.
 To download more information about the roles we are currently recruiting please use the links below:

 Things you should know about volunteering with us:

 - We require a high level of commitment from volunteers who we depend upon to deliver our service.

 - We would request a commitment of one day a week on a regular basis.

-- There is also a training requirement to fulfil your role which includes a mixture of self-study, on-line training, observations and face to face training days.
+- There is also a training requirement to fulfill your role which includes a mixture of self-study, online training, observations, and face-to-face training days.

 - We do interview all prospective volunteers and also have an IT assessment as part of the selection process, as IT competence is such a crucial part of our work.

 - We do not accept everyone who applies to volunteer with us as we have to ensure the role is a good fit for you and for us.